15 Best Abs and Oblique Cable Exercises (With Workout Plans)

 Cable Seated Twist On The Floor

 1. Set the pulley to seated shoulder height.
-Set on the floor, with your feet flat on the floor.
+Place your feet flat on the floor.

 2. Twist your torso and grasp the stirrup with both hands.